top of page

 The First Voyages to the New World, the Americas

-Did you know, the term, "America" actually means "New Lands" or "New World", and was not specific to just the today's U.S. region?
+Did you know, the term, "America" actually means "New Lands" or "New World", and was not specific to just the U.S. region?
 Instead, America actually refers to the ENTIRE continent(s) of North America and South America combined.
 Did you also know research shows both continents were originally discovered by Amerigo Vaspucci, not Christopher Columbus?
-Only then, for the first time on a map, the land mass was drawn separate from Asia and named Americas, by early cartographer Martin Waldseemüller, Therefor, the land territories, in and around the current United States, were all called 'The Americas'.
+Only then, for the first time on a map, the land mass was drawn separate from Asia, and named "Americas", by early cartographer Martin Waldseemüller, Therefor, the land territories, in and around the current United States, were all called 'The Americas'.
 Why do we tell you all of this?

 It's important to know, from the late 160o's till the late 1800's, over 200 years, what we think of as the "United States of America" was actually referred to as the new nation of "Columbia".
 Kings, Queens and other world leaders, early cartographers (Map Makers) and even our first President,